sneakerhax/TTPs/Red_Team/Credential_Access/Passwords/Dump_keyvault_secret_powershell.md

 # Dump Keyvault secret Powershell

-**Description:** This entry details how to authenticate to an Azure account with Powershell, list keyvaults, and dump a password in plain text
+**Description:** This entry describes how to authenticate to an Azure account with Powershell, list keyvaults, and dump a password in plain text

 **Requirements:** AZ Powershell